DumitruJ/GOAsDirect/README.md

-# AstroCMS: Modern WordPress Alternative
+# GOAsDirect: Modern WordPress Alternative

-AstroCMS is a modern, agency-focused alternative to WordPress, designed for rapid deployment of React, Next.js, and Astro-powered websites and webapps.
+GOAsDirect is a modern, agency-focused alternative to WordPress, designed for rapid deployment of React, Next.js, and Astro-powered websites and webapps.
 It leverages a headless architecture with Directus for content management and Go for backend orchestration.

 ## 📁 Project Structure